iWriteGigs

 C significantly hurt the women’s movement in the 1960s and 1970s because it only outlawed discrimination on the basis of race.

-D was a valuable tool for the women’s movement in the 1960s and 1970s because it added the Equal Rights Amendment to the Constitution.
+D significantly hurt the women’s movement in the 1960s and 1970s because it required the government to treat men and women differently in many areas of public policy.

 Question #42